gtasa-savegame-editor/savegame-extractor-android/README.md

 # GTA: SA Savegame Extractor (for Android)

-This is an application that finds local GTA San Andreas savegames and can send them to a [savegame editor](https://github.com/gtasa-savegame-editor/gtasa-savegame-editor) instance running in the local network using mDNS.
+This is an Android application intended to be used with [the savegame editor](https://github.com/gtasa-savegame-editor/gtasa-savegame-editor) to add the ability to edit Android savegames.

+The application searches for savegame editors in the local network (WiFi) and has the ability to send savegames created with GTA: San Andreas for Android to the editor where they can be edited.

-**NOTE:** This is currently in what you can call pre alpha and requires an [unreleased version](https://github.com/gtasa-savegame-editor/gtasa-savegame-editor/pull/21) of the savegame editor to work.
+**NOTE:** This is currently in what you can call pre alpha and requires an [unreleased version](https://github.com/gtasa-savegame-editor/gtasa-savegame-editor/) of the savegame editor to work.